 This program runs from 6:30-7:30pm on Thursday, May 27.
 You must pre-register and purchase tickets in advance.
 A Zoom link will be emailed to registrants to access the virtual program.

 Kieta’s presentation will be pre-recorded, as will a short Q&A session.
 Attendees are encouraged to submit questions in advance by emailing [email protected].
 Attendees will also have a chance to ask questions during the live event to be answered by our public programs director.

-Kieta is an Asheville native and local historian with deep roots and eight generations in WNC.
+Kieta Osteen-Cochrane is an Asheville native and local historian with deep roots and eight generations in WNC.
 As a former four campus college administrator she served as executive director of the Institute for Business & Contract Training on the space coast, offering customized training, professional relicensing courses, grant funded community programs and international student services.
 She served on several local, county, and state boards in Cocoa, Brevard County, Florida.